Let’s Become A Blue Zone

 - Based on the premise that 20% of our genes determine how long the average person lives, and up to 80% of our health and longevity is determined by our environment… optimizing our surroundings can add years and quality of to our lives.

-- The Blue Zones Project® is dedicated to helping towns become better places to live, work and play.

-Where are the current designated Blue Zone sites in Hawai‘i?
+Where are the current designated Blue Zones sites in Hawai‘i?

-- Castle Medical Center was named first Blue Zones Project-approved worksite in Hawai‘i.

 - East Hawaii